-The University Curriculum Committee is a standing committee of the Faculty Senate which is deemed necessary to ensure the accomplishment of the Mission of the University.
+The University Curriculum Committee is a standing committee of the Faculty Senate which is deemed necessary to ensure that the programs and courses of the curriculum accomplish the Mission of the University.

 Composition of the University Curriculum Committee is: one representative per academic department or division or free-standing academic unit and the University Registrar, faculty appointments are made by department chairs (or heads of academic units), who submit their choices through the Provost to the Faculty Senate for concurrence.
 The Associate Provost chairs the committee as an ex-officio member.